The place where Independent working men and women work

 • We forward our old pages to our new pages - see below

-• Edit your old page to be forwarded automatically to the new page (search engines may take months to find your new page: still sending users to your old pages until the site is reindexed - we actually found an indexed page on a Bing search that hasn't existed for one, maybe two years)
+• Edit your old page to be forwarded automatically to the new page (search engines may take months to find your new page: still sending users to your old pages until the site is re-indexed - we actually found an indexed page on a Bing search that hasn't existed for one, two and even three years)

 • We over write our old page with a blank page that just has text.
-You can test how this works at www.prorganize.com/links.htm
+You can test how this works on our Augusta Wisconsin site.

 "This page has moved.
 Click HERE if you are not taken automatically to the new page".